-Storage Client interfaces with the Storage Service to provide a central location for persistent storage and retrieval of application data across multiple component windows and services.
+The Finsemble Storage Client interfaces with the Storage Service to provide a central location for persistent storage and retrieval of application data across multiple component windows and services.

-Storage Client delivers one form of a CORS solution, specifically cross-origin storage.
-If a developer doesn't care about cross-origin storage (or the other storage features the StorageClient provides) they have the option to bypass the Storage Client, instead directly accessing HTML5's localStorage from their component window.
-However, by using our Storage Client different data stores can be transparented used (more on this below), multiple users are supported, plus future storage enhancements can be inherited (e.g. storage backup, migration, permissions).
+The Storage Client delivers one form of cross-original resource sharing (CORS), specifically cross-origin storage.
+If you don't care about cross-origin storage (or the other storage features the Storage Client provides), you have the option to bypass the Storage Client and directly access HTML5's localStorage from your component window.
+However, by using our Storage Client, different data stores can be transparently used, multiple users can be supported, and future storage enhancements can be inherited (e.g., storage backup, migration, permissions).

-Currently Finsemble supports only one data store in production, HTML5's localStorage, but a prototype datastore built on Redis is available on request.
-Also, as mentioned above, a virtual data store can be built to bridge the internal key-value data model to any external database, such as Oracle's relational DB or Mongo DB.
+Currently Finsemble supports only one data store in production: HTML5's localStorage.
+However, a prototype data store built on Redis is available on request.
+Also, as mentioned above, a virtual data store can be built to bridge the internal key-value data model to any external database, such as Oracle's relational database or MongoDB.

 Using the Storage Client API

-- All storage is by username, which is specified by the Authentication Service invoking
+- All storage is by username, which is specified by the Authentication Service invoking the

-- All storage is also partitioned by "topic", which is kin to a namespace to prevent key conflicts.
+- All storage is also partitioned by topic, which is kin to a namespace to prevent key conflicts.
 All of Finsemble's core storage uses "finsemble" as the topic.
 Application developers can use any topic they choose, which might be a application name or a company name.

-- Storage's underlying data store can be selected by topic using
+- Storage's underlying data store can be selected by topic using the